Are you feeling nervous about your first year of college? Here are genius college tips freshman should know that I have learned after my first year!

 Lucky for you, I will share with you the best college tips freshmen should know before starting their first year that my friends and I wish we would have known.
 Here is everything you need to know about how to prepare for freshman year of college, college freshman roommate tips, making friends, and starting your first few steps of adulthood and independence.

 This post is all about tips for college freshman.

 1. It's Okay to be Homesick

 Listen, it is entirely okay to be homesick.
-If this your first time being away from home or you are in a whole other state.
+This could be your first time being away from home or you could even be in a whole other state.
 It is understandable.
-I go to school nearly 2 hours away from home, and I missed them.
+I go to school nearly 2 hours away from home, and I miss my family too.

-However, the best advice I could give you is not to call your family every day as opposite as it may seem.
+However, the best advice I could give is to not to call your family every day as opposite as it may seem.